itohio/EasyRobot/pkg/core/math/primitive/fp32/ALIGN_WITH_TF_PLAN.md

 7. **Naming convention**: All in-place operations MUST be suffixed with `InPlace` (e.g., `ElemScaleInPlace`, `NormalizeVecInPlace`)
    - Base operation name (without `InPlace`) should be reserved for dst-based version: `Operation(dst, src, ...)`
    - Example: `ElemScale(dst, src, scalar, ...)` is dst-based, `ElemScaleInPlace(dst, scalar, ...)` is in-place
+8. **Use generics when appropriate**:
+   - Operations that are thin wrappers should use generics directly
+   - Operations with operation functions should use `generics.ElemApply*` functions
+   - **Never use generic iterators** - they are too slow for production use

 ### Testing Requirements